-City of Annapolis Department of Transportation.
-The agency experienced difficulty in recruiting bus operators and diesel mechanics.
-One of the measures implemented to address this problem consisted of waiving the agency's requirement for operator applicants to have a commercial driver's license (CDL) at the time of hiring.
-The agency then began offering CDL training.
-In addition, new hire orientation improvements were made, recruitment flexibility was increased, and the advancement rate for operators was compressed.
-The agency adopted a more cooperative approach with unions and made a concerted effort to be more responsive to employee complaints.
-The agency also initiated weekly team meetings to improve labormanagement communications.
+ADT (2).
+This agency experienced difficulty in recruiting bus operators and diesel mechanics.
+One of the measures implemented to address the problem was dropping the requirement for operator applicants to have a commercial driver's license (CDL).
+The agency began offering CDL training.
+In addition, new hire orientation improvements were made, recruitment flexibility was increased, and the advancement rate for drivers was compressed.
+The agency adopted a more cooperative approach with unions, and made a concerted effort to be more responsive to employee complaints.
+The agency also initiated weekly team meetings to improve labor-management communications.

-Duluth Transit Authority.
-DTA also had problems recruiting and retaining bus operators, entry-level and journey-level mechanics.
-This situation was compounded by a part time requirement for new bus operators that lasted from 1 to 3 years, low pay and benefits for mechanics, and the requirement that all mechanics begin employment at the entry-level position of night shift custodian.
-DTA eliminated the part time requirement for operators, increased entry-level pay for mechanics, and expanded new mechanics' duties.
-The agency also implemented a mentoring program for new bus operators and increased employee involvement through participation in safety and scheduling committees.
-The agency established employee of the month and employee of the year programs, which offered rewards such as preferred parking, restaurant gift certificates, etc. The agency also actively encouraged employees to be involved in the community and held annual events such as a bus roadeo, picnic, and breakfast.
+DTA (2).
+DTA had problems recruiting and retaining bus operators and entry- and journey-level mechanics.
+Contributing to this were a part-time requirement for new bus operators that lasted from one to three years, low pay and benefits for mechanics, and a requirement that all mechanics start at an entry-level, night-shift custodian.
+Some of the resolutions that DTA implemented were dropping the part-time requirement for operators, increasing entry-level pay for mechanics, and expanding new mechanics' duties.
+The agency also implemented a mentoring program for new bus operators and increased employee involvement through safety and scheduling committees.
+The agency utilized "employee of the month" and "employee of the year" programs, which offered rewards such as preferred parking, restaurant gift certificates, etc. The agency also actively encouraged employees to be involved in the community and held annual events such as a bus roadeo, picnic, and breakfast.

-Sunline Transit Agency.
-Sunline doubled its total number of employees over a fouryear period.
-Additionally, the agency added several alternative-fuel vehicles to its fleet, but had difficulty recruiting mechanics with skills and experience in this area.
+Sunline Transit Agency (2).
+Sunline doubled its total number of employees over a four-year period.
+The agency added several alternative-fuel vehicles to its fleet, but had difficulty recruiting mechanics with the necessary skills and experience.
 Several solutions were implemented, including compressed employee progression rates, an employee referral reward program, and partnering with unions to create new job classifications.
 The high level of affluence in the service area was cited as facilitating the implementation of pay increases for employees.
 Sunline also began monitoring the progress of new bus operators to ensure that skills developed at an acceptable pace.
 In the event of problems, the agency provided additional help as needed.
 Sunline also provides training on new technology, encourages cross-classification training, and provides ongoing training for agency management and supervisors.
-Sunline offers employee of the month and employee of the year programs, holds at least one employee recognition event per quarter, and promotes charitable activities among employees.
+Sunline offers "employee of the month" and "employee of the year" programs, holds at least one employee recognition event per quarter, and promotes charitable activities among employees.

-RTC/Citifare.
+RTC/Citifare (2).
 This agency described its biggest challenge as recruiting and retaining bus operators.
-In addition, technicians' hours tended to be unattractive, which caused challenges in this area.
+In addition, technicians' hours tended to be unattractive, which caused challenges in this area, too.
 The nature of the workforce in the operating area was described as transient, thus presenting the problem of retaining stable employees.
 Several ideas were used to attract qualified employees.
-For example, the agency updated bus operator recruitment information to describe work expectations more accurately.
-The agency also commissioned a salary-benefits comparison study.
-RTC offered employees a cash reward for each year of service beyond 5 years and retention awards at 5-year intervals of service.
-Employee wellness and computer programs were put into place, and employees were encouraged to participate in safety committees.
+For example, the agency updated bus operator recruitment information to more accurately describe work expectations.
+The agency commissioned a salary-benefits comparison study.
+RTC offered employees a cash award for each year of service beyond 5 years and retention awards at 5-year intervals of service.
+Employee wellness and computer programs are in place, and employees are encouraged to participate in safety committees.
 A cash safety incentive (1% of gross annual pay) is also offered to employees.